Sports in the New York metropolitan area: Other sports

 The New Jersey Rockets played in the MISL with their home games in East Rutherford, New Jersey during the 1981–82 season.
 The Rockets filed for protection under Chapter 11 of the U.S. Bankruptcy Code late in the season and folded shortly thereafter.

 The New York Express played indoor soccer in the Major Indoor Soccer League at Nassau Veterans Memorial Coliseum in 1986–1987.

 The Long Island Academy play at Competition Field at Adelphi University in the National Premier Soccer League as of 2006.

 The Long Island Jawz played Roller Hockey at Nassau Veterans Memorial Coliseum in 1996.

 The Long Island Rough Riders and Long Island Rough Riders (UWS) play soccer and women's soccer since 1994 at Cy Donnelly Stadium in South Huntington, and formerly at Belson Stadium, Mitchel Athletic Complex, Michael Tully Field, Citibank Park and Stony Brook University Stadium.

 The Long Island Roller Rebels started in 2005 as a roller derby league featuring four teams: All Stars (A team), Rock-A-Betty Bruisers (B team), Ladies of Laceration, Wicked Wheelers and were aided by the Gotham Girls Roller Derby.
 They play in Old Bethpage.

 Gaelic games have been played in New York since the foundation of the Gaelic Athletic Association.
 New York is considered a GAA county and plays in the Connacht Senior Football Championship.

 The United States Australian Football League is the biggest League of Australian rules football in the United States and the New York team is called The New York Magpies it is affiliated with the Collingwood Football Club.

-Squash is organized by the New York Squash which was formerly known as New York Metropolitan Squash Racquets Association which was founded in 1924 and incorporated in 1932.
+Squash is organized by the New York Squash, formerly known as New York Metropolitan Squash Racquets Association, which was founded in 1924 and incorporated in 1932.
 This organization is a not for profit.

 There is a thriving field hockey competition in New York City, played predominantly by European and Commonwealth expats.
 The North East Field Hockey Association plays games at Columbia University, Hofstra University, DeWitt Clinton High School and Drew University.
 Teams from New York also regularly compete in indoor and outdoor tournaments around the country.

 New York is considered to be the "world capital" of one-wall handball.

 The New York Emperors Stickball League has nine stickball teams in New York City.
 Stickball, a street version of baseball, was popularized by youths in working-class Italian, German, and Irish neighborhoods in the 1930s.